[Interview] Italian admiral: Red Sea muddle shows Nato 'weakness'

 Some major lines, such as Taiwan's Evergreen and Hong Kong's OOCL, have also stopped accepting cargo to and from Israel in a bid to appease the Houthis, who launched their attacks in protest at Israel's massacre of Palestinians in Gaza.

-"This challenge is very different from the old Somalia piracy since the Houthis are, in a certain way, considered armed forces of a state entity — they have more sophisticated systems and weaponry and Iranian backing," Bineli-Mantelli said.
+"This challenge is very different from the old Somalia piracy since the Houthis are, in a certain way, considered armed forces of a state entity — they have more sophisticated systems and weaponry and Iranian backing," Binelli-Mantelli said.

 Part of the problem is a financial one, because Houthi drones cost a fraction of the surface-to-air (SAM) missiles used by Western navies to shoot them down.